wolpert/rules-engine/README.md

 lambda.
 The control plan is and data plan are separate ECS services.
 A front-end for management is lower-priority.
 (Because I hate doing UIs.)

+## Execution path

+### Execution Environment

+The application runs within a given execution environment.
+These can be pre-prod, like dev or QA; where pre-prod means environments for the development of the rule engine.
+They can be production environments like Sandbox or Product, or even regionalize production.
+These environments are used by those managing rule executions.

+Rules can be migrated between environments.

+### Rule Management

+Rules are available at the global level, tenant and event.
+Rules are versioned and only one version can be active at a time in a given execution environment.
+Rules can be exported or imported into environments, and enabled or run in shadow mode.
+They exist in as versions in an environment.

+### Rule Engine Execution

+A rule set is a given set of rules of the three types; global, tenant and event.
+The types of rules exist within a given version.
+Requests can be made against a RuleSet with a given set of facts.
+Those requests are executed with creates a result.
+Executions can be 'live' or 'shadow'.
+Shadow results do not modify the datastore for the tenant/events, which is the history of events and the velocity setup for them.

+### Velocity

+Rule executions can result in an update to a datastore for the rules themselves.

 # Testing

 Running tests normally will only execute the unit tests.